KaloshevD/Propeller-QA/README.md

-# Propeller GraphQL API Testing - Complete Setup Guide
+# Propeller GraphQL API Testing - Setup Guide

 ## How to setup, clone the repository and get it ready for execute